navkrishna21/Ransomware-Detection/README.md

 If the program signals for any 2 out of the 3 parameters, it notifies it as a high risk of Ransomware Detection.

 A time window of 5 minutes is considered for the Ransomware to take action.
-It is considered as a jigh possibility for a Ransomware activity if and only if the time difference between any two actions is less than 5 minutes.
+It is considered as a high possibility of a Ransomware activity if and only if the time difference between any two actions is less than 5 minutes.

 ## Screenshots: